veromary/brandt.id.au/_posts/2015-04-17-teaching-learning-latin.md

 Also the [Fabulae Vulgatae](http://mythfolklore.net/bible) is very handy too.

 So, this has turned into a laundry list of resources.
 I feel like I've been waiting for the perfect one, and really all I had to see was that I am learning along the way and no one has a magic wand.
 If I can be an enthusiastic Latin teacher then that will be the biggest help to my students.

+Right now, each day I find a short passage, either from Fr Foster's course, the Latin Vulgate Bible, the Mass, Laura Gibbs' Fabula Facilis or even Caesar's Gallic Wars, and we work out what it means, pick out some words and rearrange them to make sentences, changing the endings as far as we know how.

 Latin washes over us on a daily basis, thanks to our daily prayers: the Rosary, Prime from the Little Office of the Blessed Virgin Mary and Roman Compline.
 Each week we have the Latin of the Mass.
 If we just keep our eyes and ears open and think, then there will be manifold opportunities for growing in understanding.